champmq/GroupsUI/README.md

  - Add/Remove Permission from a group
  - Change the group of an online player

+## Permissions
+ - gropsui.use (Allows to use /groupsui)
+ - Every feature in the UI depends on the permissions of PurePerms/PureChat.

 ## Want to report something or you have an idea?

 Just open an [issue](https://github.com/ChampOfGames/GroupsUI/issues) or contact me on Discord ChampOfGames#8712.